 “Can you guarantee us circumstances favorable for study, Undervizier?” the Chief Calligrapher asked, reassuming his trust-inducing posture of skepticism.

 “I’m very considerate of the need for a proper sex-work-life balance,” I told the council with an air of calm competence.
 “Young females are much more compliant when one allows them ample time to gather around a hookah and make merry, and the overwork injuries to which common harlots so often fall victim are unknown amongst my odalisques despite the markedly greater enthusiasm they inspire in their masters.
-Yet much depends on the professors and students, and as we say in the involuntary human resources industry, only a fool would make guarantees about the performance of men he doesn’t own.”
+Yet much depends on the professors and students, and as we say in the involuntary-human-resources industry, only a fool would make guarantees about the performance of men he doesn’t own personally.”

 “Exactly so.
 My data shows that with proper food, water, and training, a typical camel hump will grow by a factor of three within a year’s time.
 By measuring the total present volume of a large camel herd’s humps, one can therefore make very accurate predictions about its future volume.”